Aspose/releases.aspose.com/content/en/ocr/python-java/release-notes/_index.md

 title: "Release Notes"
 productName: "Aspose.OCR for Python via Java"
 weight: 99
-description: "This section contains the release notes of Aspose.OCR for Python via Java for the year Release Notes.
-In these release notes, we are publishing the list of issues that have been fixed in the current version, as well as any public API and behavioral changes."
+description: "The list of new features, improvements and fixes introduced in the specific versions of Aspose.OCR for Python via Java."
 type: "repository"
 layout: "releases"
 hideChildren: false